-The national pension consists of an income-based pension, a premium pension and a guarantee pension.
-18.5% of the salary and other taxable benefits up to a maximum level of 7.5 income base amounts per year is set aside for the national retirement pension.
-16% is set-aside for the income pension, where the value of the pension follows earning trends in Sweden.
-The income-based pension is financed on a pay-as-you-go basis, which means that collected pension contributions are used to pay retirees the same year.
-The remaining 2.5% of the salary and other taxable benefits are set aside for the premium pension, for which the capital is placed in funds.
-The individual can either choose what fund or funds to place their savings in or, if no choice is made, the pension will be placed in the default alternative fund.
-This system is unique to Sweden and the first individual choices were made in 2000.
-The aim was to achieve a spread of risk in the pension system by placing a part of the national pension on the capital market, enhance the return on capital and enable individual choices in the national pension system.
-The Swedish pensions Agency calculates that by 2030 the premium pension will constitute 20% of the total pension.
+The national pension consists of an income-based pension, a premium pension and a quarantee pension.
+A share of 18.5% of the salary and other taxable benefits up to a maximum level of 7.5 income-base amount240 per year is set aside for the national retirement pension.
+A share of 16% is set-aside for the income pension, where the value of the pension follows earnings trends in Sweden.
+The income-based pension is financed on a pay-as-you-go (PAYG) basis, which means that pension contributions paid in are used to pay retirees the same year.
+The remaining 2.5% of the salary and other taxable benefits are set-aside for the premium pension, for which the capital is placed in funds.
+The individual can either choose what fund or funds to place their savings with or, if no choice is made, contributions will be made in the default alternative fund.
+This system is unique to Sweden and the first individual choices (allocations) were made in 2000.
+The aim was to achieve a spread of risk in the pension system by placing a part of the national pension on the capital market, enhance the return on capital and enable individual choices in the national pension system.241 The Swedish pensions Agency calculates that by 2030 the premium pension will constitute 20% of the total pension.